ESO Astronomical Glossary - B

 Be stars are stars of spectral type B that have atypical spectra, suggesting the presence of a disc of material around the star at the location of its equator.
 The material is thought to be ejected from the star's atmosphere by its rotation, which is very rapid.
 In the Milky Way galaxy one in five B-type stars are observed to be of the Be class.
 Why some B stars become Be stars is unknown.

-The Big Bang theory describes how the Universe emerged from a small, dense, hot region in a single giant explosion (a 'big bang').
+The Big Bang theory describes how the Universe emerged from a dense, hot state in a single giant explosion (a 'big bang').
 The principle of the theory was first suggested as an explanation for the fact that the Universe appears to be expanding.
 The Cosmic Microwave Background Radiation that fills the entire Universe is thought to be the remaining energy from the explosion.
-While other theories about the origins of the Universe do exist, the Big Bang theory is the most widely supported by models and ob Nuservations.
+While other theories about the origins of the Universe do exist, the Big Bang theory is the most widely supported by models and observations.

 Big Bang Nucleosynthesis